GluuFederation/docs-ce-prod/docs/source/operation/security.md

 # Security recommendations

-The Gluu Server is designed to be easy to deploy.
-Its default security settings may not be strict enough for all organizations or use cases.
+The Gluu Server's default security settings may not be strict enough for all organizations and use cases.
 This document highlights important security controls and offers best practices for hardening your Gluu Server infrastructure.

 !!!
 Important
     To report security issues, please send details to: [security@gluu.org](mailto:security@gluu.org).